WeAreAcademy/demo-fullstack/README.md

 ## running on heroku

 When the project is deployed to heroku, the command in your `Procfile` file will be run.

+Heroku will itself supply the env var `DATABASE_URL` and the given server code will connect based on that connection string.